jamset/publisher-pulsar/README.md

 (and both of them have to be named in App\Console\Kernel file)

+Note: **very important that daemon have to be started earlier than processes-performers would.**

 ###Including in process

 In process (in service) just above request to API (or other needed action) you should init connection: